peejaywk/PremierFootball/assets/documentation/testing.md

 1. Open Chrome browser and navigate to https://peejaywk.github.io/PremierFootball/contact.html
 2. Click on the 'Send' button and check that the form asks you to fill in the name field.
 3. Fill in the name field and click on the 'send' button.
 Check that the form asks you to fill in the email address field.
 4. Fill in the email field with a valid email address and click on the 'send' button.
 Check that the form asks you to fill in the subject field.
-The contact number field is opptional so the form won't prompt you to fill in this field.
+The contact number field is optional so the form won't prompt you to fill in this field.
 5. Fill in the subject field and click on the 'send' button.
 Check that the form asks you to fill in the message field.
 6. Fill in the message field and click on the 'send' button.
 Check that the 'Message Sent Successfully!' modal window is displayed and that the form entries are cleared.
 7. Check that the confirmation email has been received at the address given in step 4.
-8. Check that the user message as been received at the website email account (premierfootball.ci@gmail.com).
+8. Check that the user message has been received at the website email account (premierfootball.ci@gmail.com).
 9. Repeat tests using Firefox, Opera and Edge browsers.
 10. Repeat tests on mobile device if possible.

 **Test Result: PASS**
 The form validation works for the name, email, subject and message fields.
-If any of these arn't populated then the user is prompted to complete the field be submitting the form.
+If any of these aren't populated then the user is prompted to complete the field be submitting the form.
 Once the form had been sent the success modal window appeared and the form data was cleared.
 The confirmation email was received at the supplied email address and contained all the correct information.
 Tested using Chrome, Firefox, Opera and Edge on a Windows machine.
 Also tested on a
-Samsung Galaxy S8 with Chrome and an Appple iPhone 11 with Safari.
+Samsung Galaxy S8 with Chrome and an Apple iPhone 11 with Safari.

 Test-009
 Team Links - Test all the team links work from the Home and Team page.